-Then, save it.
-And set the execution permissions to the file.
+Once done, save it and set the execution permissions to the file.

 :~$ chmod +x prepare-commit-msg

 With this simple hook, we’ll instantly receive relevant information about a commit action when it’s made.

-This pre-push Hook allows generating the documentation of our code if we have a generator.
-Every time we make a change, the documentation will be performed automatically.
+The pre-push hook allows generating the documentation of our code if we have a generator.
+Every time we make a change, the documentation will be compiled automatically.

-Create pre-push in the same folder as before and add the script:
+Create the pre-push hook in the Git directory as before and add the following script:

 #!/bin/bash doxygen Doxyfile git add docs/ git commit -m "Update documentation ($(date +%F@%R))"

-Save the file, and finally, set the execution permission.
+Save the file and set the execution permission.

 :~$ chmod +x pre-push

-This pre-commit type Git hook is quite simple to make.
-Make a file called pre-commit and add the following:
+This pre-commit hook is quite simple to make.
+Make a file called pre-commit and add the following script to it:

 #!/bin/bash -l .git/hooks/pre-commit-master-no-no if [[ $? == 1 ]] then exit 1 fi .git/hooks/pre-commit-debugger .git/hooks/pre-commit-trailing-spaces .git/hooks/pre-commit-images .git/hooks/pre-commit-pair